yosua-kristianto/bda-team-yolo-code/our-own-training-set/readme.md

         /labels
             image1.txt

+> PS:
 > Why don't you just push the image anyway?
-> Because it may broke my git pipeline.
+> Because it may broke my git.